PolyCortex/AcquisitionEEG2020/README.md

 # AcquisitionEEG2020

-See the wiki for technical info in the project!
+See the wiki for technical info on the project!